 Case Study 1 – Bank Lobby Renovations

-Initially the drywall contractor tried to argue with the local fire official that if he made the cuts real neat with minimal disruption the connection between the protected steel and the top track would not have to be repaired.
-Having failed that argument, the economics of the situation came down to two options: repair the disturbed areas using UFP at a cost of $1947.00 using his own labor or, the second option hire a fireproofing applicator at a cost of $4,950.00.
+Initially the drywall contractor tried to argue with the local fire official that if he made the cuts real tight with minimal disruption the connection between the protected steel and the top track would not have to be repaired.
+Having failed that argument, the economics of the situation came down to two options: repair the disturbed areas using UFP at a cost of $1947.00 using his own labor or, the second option hire a fireproofing applicator to make the repairs at a cost of $4,950.00.

-Looking at the economics of the job a little more closely, the repair work as described translated in to a quote of $4,950.00.
-The UFP option, just coming to market at the time of this renovation, estimated a material cost of $267.00 and if we used the same number of labor hours (3 days) the cost of labor would be $1,680.00.
-The total cost would be estimated at $1847.00.
-There would be no additional overhead as everyone was on site already however there would be additional labor saving with better utilization of available man hours.
+Looking at the economics of the job a little more closely, the repair work as described translated in to a confirmed quote of $4,950.00.
+The UFP option, just coming to market at the time of this renovation, estimated a material cost of $267.00 and if we used the same number of labor hours (3 days), as outlined in the quote, the cost of labor would be $1,680.00.
+The total cost would be estimated at $1947.00.
+There would be no additional overhead as everyone was on site already.
+However, there would be additional labor saving with better utilization of available man hours (their own forces).

 Case Study 2 – Luxury Condos